NelsonPython/STEM_Lab/README.md

 This STEM Lab was designed by a retired NASA software specialist to introduce students to data science.
 Like  rovers on Mars, the Bumblebee rover uses sensors to explore its environment.
-As the rover explores, it sends sensor readings to a public data cloud where it can be downloaded and used to conduct data science experiments.
+As the rover explores, it sends sensor readings to a public data cloud where the data can be downloaded and used to conduct data science experiments.

 <h2><a href="https://github.com/NelsonPython/AstroPiQuake">AstroPiQuake</a></h2>